Bala, Gwynedd

 Bala (Y Bala) is a town and community in Gwynedd, Wales.
-Formerly an urban district, Bala lies in the historic county of Merionethshire, at the north end of Bala Lake (Llyn Tegid).
+Formerly an urban district, Bala lies in the historic county of Merionethshire, at the north end of Llyn Tegid.
 According to the 2021 census, Bala had a population of 1,999 and 72.5 per cent of the population could speak Welsh.

 Toponym

-The Welsh word bala refers to the outflow of a lake.
+The Welsh word "bala" refers to the outflow/efflux of a lake, specifically Llyn Tegid.
+In Welsh, it is preceded by the definite article y, as "Y Bala" (or "y Bala" in running text), and since at least 2018, is recommended by the Welsh Language Commissioner to be used in English too (unless part of a sentence).